 Thai Phake Tribe

 The costume of the Thai Phake man is to some extent same.
-He wears a chequered green loin cloth, invested with black stripes and red, yellow or white lining, called Fatong.
+The men wear a chequered green loin cloth, invested with black stripes and red, yellow or white lining, called Fatong.
 Upwards, he matches his Fatong, with a shirt called Sho.
 He also bears a white turban called Fa ho ho.
-While venturing out, the Thai Phake men, adorns himself in a white shirt with long sleeves, enriched with a plain bordered white shawl called Fa fek mai, to make him presentable at the place of his visit.
+While venturing out, the Thai Phake men, adorns themselves in a white shirt with long sleeves, enriched with a plain bordered white shawl called Fa fek mai.
 Jewellery is a fundamental aspect of costume of any place.
 The remarkable feature of Assamese jewellery is Khopo Phool, an earring which appears like an orchid.
-The outlook is like two small shoes paired together and crowned by a floral construct, which is again connected to a chain.

 Gaam Kharu is a large-sized silver bangle with shimmering gold polish.
 Another fashionable earring is Lokaporo, wherein two gold or ruby or mina or enamel-plated, bird figures are conjoined together, back to back.
 Assamese costume has cast an enchanting spell on not only India, but on foreign nations also, because of their mind-blowing perfection.

 Mech Kachcharis wear ordinary dresses that are hand spun and hand woven.
 The men wear dhoti, turban and endi shawl or chaddar while the women wear dress like Assamese Mekhela Chador.